-Total General Fund resources are estimated at \$250.1 million in 2018/19, representing an increase of \$30.9 million or 14% when compared to the adopted 2017/18 budget (see Chart 1).
+Total General Fund resources are estimated at \$250.5 million in 2018/19, representing an increase of \$31.4 million or 14.3% when compared to the adopted 2017/18 budget (see Chart 1).
 The primary reason for this increase is due to a restructuring in budgeting the way transfers are shown in the 2018/19 budget; previously transfers were shown as net transfers in the revenue section of the budget.
 This budget reflects transfers-in as a revenue and transfers-out as an expenditure.
-In addition, there were increases in Property Tax due to rising home prices and in Contribution In-Lieu of Taxes received from Silicon Valley Power based on projected increase in customer services charges for electric usage.
+In addition, there were increases in Property Tax, due to rising home prices and in Contribution In-Lieu of Taxes received from Silicon Valley Power based on projected increases in customer service charges for electric usage.

-As shown in Chart 1, General Fund resources are expected to grow at an average annual rate of 3% in the out years as moderate economic growth continues, reaching an estimated \$337.3 million by the end of the forecast period (i.e., 2028/29).
+As shown in Chart 1, General Fund resources are expected to grow at an average annual rate of 3% in the future years as moderate economic growth continues, reaching an estimated \$337.3 million by the end of the forecast period (i.e., 2028/29).